facette/facette/README.md

 What is Facette?
 ----------------

-[Facette][0] is a graphing web front-end.

-At its current development state, Facette only supports RRD files as back-end and has originally been developed as a Collectd front-end.
-But it is planned to have more back-end support in the future (e.g. Whisper or Graphite).
+[Facette][0] is a software to display time series data from several various sources — such as [collectd][1] or [Graphite][2] — on graphs in a web application, designed to be easy to setup and to use.
+To learn more on its architecture, read [this page](/docs/architecture/).

-Its code is available at [Github][1], and is licensed under the terms of the [BSD license][2].
+The source code is available at [Github][3], licensed under the terms of the [BSD license][4].

-/!\ Important: Facette is currently under development and is **not ready** for a production environment.
+:warning: Facette is currently under development and is **not ready** for a production environment.

 Installation
 ------------